Top 43 Bible Verse Tattoo Ideas [2022 Inspiration Guide]

 To have a constant reminder of your faith, there is no better choice than Bible verse tattoos.
-By picking your favorite quotes from the Scripture, it is easy to ensure that God will be with you at all times.
+By picking your favorite quotes from the scripture, it is easy to ensure that God will be with you at all times.

 Bible Verse Tattoo Ideas

-When Bible verses are tattooed the vast majority of them use those bomb old school fonts.
+When Bible verses are tattooed, the vast majority of them use those bomb old school fonts.
 This is a cool example.
 Here, Psalm 23:4 is permanently etched using a nice variation on an archaic script over the subject’s chest.

 Another tightly drawn piece of script, this tattoo uses a beautiful, seemingly handwritten font to express the Bible verse tattoo style.
 The artist uses good spacing in the horizontal negative space to give the script room to operate on the skin.

 This Bible verse uses a wide array of fonts and mastery of gray scale shading to create an exceptional half sleeve.
-While many different fonts are employed and they often contrast in a busy fashion, they are so well drawn, and shaded with detail to make the entire piece fit together epically.
+While many different fonts are employed and they often contrast in a busy fashion, they are so well drawn and shaded with detail to make the entire piece fit together epically.

 An interesting Bible script due to the use of an angle in etching the tattoo.
 Rather than roll across the skin in horizontal fashion, the free-flowing cursive is enhanced by the degree it’s tilted in delivery.
 It’s a simple adjustment to normal style that has a noticeable result.

-Another Philippians 4:13 but the quoted bible verse this time instead of the bookmark reference.
+Another Philippians 4:13 but the quoted Bible verse this time instead of the bookmark reference.
 However, it employs a similar flowing cursive.

-This flowing cursive bible verse tattoo is deployed on an angled patch of the subject’s chest.
+This flowing cursive Bible verse tattoo is deployed on an angled patch of the subject’s chest.
 It’s tight, compact work that would have been applied with a single needle.

 This is a beautifully rendered piece of cursive text referencing Psalm 140:4.
-The verse begins with: Keep me safe, Lord, from the hands of the wicked; protect me from the violent, who devise ways to trip my feet.”
-The subject of this tattoo has a ready reminder on his chest that God is watching out for him is he walks his path through life.
+The verse begins with: “Keep me safe, Lord, from the hands of the wicked; protect me from the violent, who devise ways to trip my feet.”
+The subject of this tattoo has a ready reminder on his chest that God is watching out for him as he walks his path through life.

 This is a proto Chicano bookmark for Psalm 27.
 The Chicano style uses that graffiti art style in the sharp, angular cursive and gradient shading within the text and numbers.

 The intentionally jagged cursive of this piece is unique – it could be the actual handwriting of the subject.
-The artist adds in some small pieces of shading to help fill the image around the text
+The artist adds in some small pieces of shading to help fill the image around the text.

 The clean, crisp cursive is emphasized by the gentle curve across this subject’s chest.
-He opts to use the verses opening line in conjunction with the bookmark for the rest of the quote.
+He opts to use the opening line in conjunction with the bookmark for the rest of the quote.

 This is a funky font.
-The bible verse tattoo here is crisp, clean, and easy to read.
+The Bible verse tattoo here is crisp, clean, and easy to read.
 The cursive script provides some nice points in which to add flourishing touches.

-A big, bold Chicano graffiti style Bible bookmark of Isaiah 43:2 “When you pass through the waters, I will be with you; and when you pass through the rivers, they will not sweep over you.
+A big, bold Chicano graffiti style bookmark of Isaiah 43:2 “When you pass through the waters, I will be with you; and when you pass through the rivers, they will not sweep over you.
 When you walk through the fire, you will not be burned; the flames will not set you ablaze.”
 The use of negative space to form the 43:2 makes for a nice contrast of the gray and black theme.

-This is a stunning bible verse tattoo.
+This is a stunning Bible verse tattoo.
 The bookmark – another reference to Psalm 23:4 – is done with a staggering amount of detail.
 There is little margin for error in the small gaps between black line work and slightly fuzzy black shade, but the execution is perfect.

 What a cool, unique piece – it verges on the trash polka style of abstract image combined with black and red color, however it’s just orthodox enough to avoid that genre.
 This tattoo combines a heavy, stylized cross with reference to Jeremiah 29:11, “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 This is excellently done.